 A continuation of 1022, and 1032 beginning with the more complex Eighteenth Century works and progressing through the Nineteenth and Twentieth Century harmonic techniques with the inclusion of a short study of acoustics.
 Prerequisites: Theory 1022, 1032.
 Fall, Spring.

 2082.
 Introduction to Composition.

-The first course in a sequence for music majors pursuing the BM in Composition.
 A beginning study of the techniques of contemporary music composition.
 Prerequisite: MUTH 1022 or consent of the instructor.
-Spring.
+On Demand.

 2092, 3172.
 Applied Composition 1, 2.